State Express 555: Rallying and Formula One

 555 sponsors motorsports.
 555 World Racing logos were seen on Hong Kong – Beijing Rally cars from 1985 to 1987 and Subaru World Rally Championship cars from 1993 to 2004. (the actual 555 brand placement became less frequent in the 21st century, being dropped in 2005).
-Subaru continued to use 555's blue and yellow colour scheme as its WRC livery until its withdrawal, but with the manufacturer's own logos in place of the 555 brand.
 The Subaru 22B has been speculated that its name came from 555 as 22B is its hexadecimal equivalent.
 For rallies where tobacco advertising was forbidden, the 555 logos were replaced by three crescent moons.

+Even after State Express 555 withdrew its sponsorship, Subaru continued to use the 555 blue and yellow colour scheme as its WRC livery until its withdrawal, but with the manufacturer's own logos in place of the 555 brand.
+The State Express 555 livery is now regarded as the brand's standard motorsport livery, Vermont SportsCar, which runs United States rally operations for Subaru, continues to use the State Express livery colours at events.